Jonne/jonne.github.io/_posts/2019-07-11-commerce-82-catalog-caching.md

 **When cleared?**

-The Sitecore data API has no expiration and caches items as long as they are valid (Based on published period).
+The Sitecore data API cache has no expiration and items are cached as long as they are valid (Based on published period).
 Specific items are removed from the cache when an `ItemSavedEvent` is queued in the EventQueue (This happens when the related items are published).
 This cache is also cleared when a `CommerceCacheRefreshEvent` is queued in the EventQueue.

 ### Output cache
 If the renderings on the page have caching enabled, the resulting output of those renderings will be cached in the output cache.